 VTA will also implement a groundwater level monitoring program of shallow aquifers to assess long-term water level trends and will alter dewatering strategies if adverse effects are noted.
 If necessary, VTA will remedy adverse effects by lowering pumping rates, deepening wells, or providing other means of maintaining the historical water supply.
-During the Preliminary Engineering phase, aquifer testing was conducted in two locations: one adjacent to the planned underpass at Kato Road and one adjacent to the planned retained cut at Hostetter Road.
-One of the purposes for the testing was to obtain the hydrogeologic parameters for the aquifer located under these two locations to develop construction dewatering strategies.
-The first encounters of groundwater at the Kato Road and Hostetter Road sites were approximately 7 feet below ground surface and 14.5 feet below ground surface, respectively.
-Therefore, the assumed saturated thicknesses of the shallow aquifer at these sites are taken to be approximately 63 feet and 55.5 feet respectively.
+During the Preliminary Engineering phase, aquifer testing was conducted adjacent to the planned retained cut at Hostetter Road.
+One of the purposes for the testing was to obtain the hydrogeologic parameters for the aquifer located under this location to develop construction dewatering strategies.
+The first encounter of groundwater at the Hostetter Road sites was approximately 14.5 feet below ground surface.
+Therefore, the assumed saturated thickness of the shallow aquifer at this site is taken to be approximately 55.5 feet.
 While the testing provided information on appropriate dewatering rates, it also showed that groundwater level monitoring of deep aquifers (approximately 500 ft. deep) will not be necessary because no work that deep is planned along the alignment.

 VTA will identify the sources of contamination or any existing groundwater contaminants within or around the construction area and implement a water level and water quality monitoring program to prevent potential movement of contaminated water before it affects a well field.
 Abandoned or improperly destroyed wells screened across deep aquifers and overlying shallow aquifers could provide a conduit for vertical contaminant migration.
-These conduits could "short-circuit" the groundwater flow system and allow rapid transport of water vertically between aquifers.
+These conduits could -shd-circuit" the groundwater flow system and allow rapid transport of water vertically between aquifers.
 Note that no abandoned wells were identified during the Preliminary Engineering field investigations along the alignment from the BART Warm Springs Station to the east tunnel portal; however, abandoned wells were identified along the SVRTP Alternative tunnel alignment.
 Additional investigations will continue in subsequent engineering phases to identify abandoned wells at other facilities such as parking areas.
 Existing wells will be closed and abandoned in accordance with applicable regulations prior to construction to prevent cross contamination of aquifers.
 Any undocumented and unexpected wells encountered during construction will also be closed and abandoned appropriately.

 Materials used during construction, and any accidentals spills, may affect groundwater quality.
 Contract documents will reference waste minimization measures and specification of non-hazardous materials, to the extent feasible, for incorporation in the project.
-Soil and ballast reuse will comply with the Contaminant Management Plan (see Section 6.3.9 of this chapter).
+Soil and ballast reuse will comply with the Contaminant Management Plan (see Section 6.3.9).
 VTA will remediate groundwater contamination from accidental spills related to excavation, drilling, grouting, and other construction activities in accordance with local, state, and federal requirements.